Endangered Species Overview

 There are many factors that lead to the endangerment of a particular species.
 These factors include:

-- Habitat Loss—a habitat refers to the home of any organism.
+2. Habitat Loss—a habitat refers to the home of any organism.
 This may be a coral reef, mangrove forest, upland forest, mudflat, seagrass bed, rainforest and many more.
-Habitat loss is the greatest cause of species being threatened.
-Examples of this include the construction of roads, homes or buildings, and many more.
+Habitat loss is the greatest cause of species endangerment.
+Examples of this include the construction of roads, homes or buildings etc.

-- Disease—diseases come naturally however sometimes humans introduce diseases and problems into a species that threatens their survival.
-An example of this is the effect of insecticides or pesticides that causes changes in the genetic makeup of an organism, causing it the risk being wiped out.
+3. Disease—diseases come naturally however sometimes humans introduce diseases and problems into a species that threatens their survival.
+An example of this is the effect of insecticides or pesticides that causes changes in the genetic makeup of an organism.
 In the United States, the introduction of the insecticide DDT (Dichloro-Diphenyl-Trichloroethane), which was found in waterways and soil, eventually worked its way up the food chain from small water feeders to the fish who ate the plant life in the water and the animals and humans who ate the fish.
 When DDT was left in the water it eventually broke down and became DDE (dichlorodiphenylethylene).
 These toxic substances (along with others like PCB’s) caused eagles and peregrine falcons to produce eggs that had shells so thin that they broke just from the mother sitting on them.

-- Unregulated fishing—unregulated or over fishing may lead to the diminishing of targeted species.
-A good example is the overtaking of Humphead wrasses.
+4. Unregulated fishing—unregulated fishing or over harvesting may lead to the diminishing of targeted species.
+A good example is the overfishing of Humphead wrasses.

-- Introduced Species—new species introduced especially by humans into an ecosystem where they never existed before can sometimes upset the balance and change the whole system.
-A good example is the introduction of the mongoose to control cane rats in Fiji.
-The mongoose has now become a threat to the population of native Fijian frogs.
+5. Introduced Species—new species introduced by humans into an ecosystem where they never existed before can sometimes have a negative effect on the ecosystem upsetting the balance and changing the whole system.
+A good example is the introduction of the small Indian mongoose Herpestes javanicus as a biological control to rats in the cane fields of Fiji.
+The mongoose ended up killing a species of the snake population and destroying many varieties of ground nesting birds.

 A few other reasons for concern about extinction are: